matteocrippa/StoryboardEnum/README.md

 }
 ```

-Then you have only to call
+Finally you have only to call wherever you want to present the view controller:

 ```swift
 Storyboard.Name.show()